Vyral/shannon-doser/_posts/2020-04-24-just-listed--super-charming-completely-renovated-and-move-in-ready.md

 {% include youtube.html %}

-Welcome home to 712 N. Singletree Street in the highly sought-after Persimmon Hill community of Olathe.
+Welcome home to [712 N. Singletree Street](http://singletree.ihousenet.com/){: target="_blank"} in the highly sought-after Persimmon Hill community of Olathe.
 This COMPLETELY RENOVATED 4 bedroom, 2 full and 1 half bath, 2-story home offers 2,650 square feet of move-in ready living space.
 You will appreciate the gorgeous new flooring, carpet, eat-in kitchen, plus the beautifully updated baths.
 The treed lot, huge fenced yard and giant deck are perfect for outdoor entertaining\!

 Be welcomed home by a grassy front yard with beautiful blossoming tree inviting you to the charming and expansive front porch.
 What a relaxing spot to enjoy your morning coffee, or a cool glass of lemonade while chatting with a friend.